 The core innovation is centered around a transformative RNA delivery molecule and an engineered replicon payload capable of targeted antigen expression and rapid on-demand production.
+This also unlocks new opportunities for novel diagnostic devices leveraging our synthetic biology approach to product development.
 With our collaborators at the U.S. Army Medical Research Institute of Infectious Diseases, we have demonstrated protection against Ebola, H1N1 and a variety of other lethal infections in a range of animal models.

 Our name, Tiba, is the Swahili word for treatment or cure.
 On our quest toward fulfilling this vision, we embrace the core values of scientific integrity, respect for others, the pursuit of diversity and inclusion, and a passion for improving all lives across the globe.
 We are building a diverse ecosystem of dedicated partners who share these values, with an underlying belief that cooperation and teamwork produce the best possible outcomes.

 Tiba is comprised of an international team of seasoned entrepreneurs and leading scientists with expertise in immunology, chemical engineering and vaccine discovery.
 Notable advisors and investors — with deep knowledge of the vaccine industry, regulatory requirements and global distribution logistics — back our mission and our team.